nacho692/pa-dlna-chromecast/docs/source/development.rst

 """""""""""""

-Task names in **bold** characters indicate that there is one such task for each DLNA device, when in *italics* that there may be one such task for each DLNA device.
+Task names in **bold** characters indicate that there is one such task for each DLNA device, when in *italics* that there may be such tasks for each DLNA device.

   UPnPControlPoint tasks: